agilepro/software-craftsmanship/docs/Error Handling/program-logic-error.md

 In Java, a ProgramLogicError should:

 *   Take a string parameter for the message.
 The message will be written in the programmers native language (i.e. English) and this will be sufficient for programmers working on the project.
 *   Does not need to nest an exception within it.
 It all cases a ProgramLogicError is a test of a situation that is immediately occurring.
-I can’t thikn of any situation where you would want to catch an exception in order to wrap it with a ProgramLogicError.
+I can't thikn of any situation where you would want to catch an exception in order to wrap it with a ProgramLogicError.
 *   Extend RuntimeException because it should be usable in places where exception throwing is not declared.
 Code should never be written to catch and handle these exception — instead, if discovered the program logic should be altered so that they never occur.
 *   The error message should speak to programmers about the specific expectation that has been violated, in a manner that the programmer can respond to quickly.